-You don’t need to apply for approval yourself if the work isn’t covered by building regulations, or if it’s carried out by someone who’s registered with a competent person scheme.
+You do not need to apply for approval yourself if the work is not covered by building regulations, or if it’s carried out by someone who’s registered with a competent person scheme.

-You don’t need building regulations approval for some exempt projects, including:
+You do not need building regulations approval for some exempt projects, including:

 - most repairs, replacements and maintenance work (except heating systems, oil tanks, fuse boxes and glazing units)

 - new power and lighting points, or changes to existing circuits (except around baths and showers)

 - like-for-like replacements of baths, toilets, basins and sinks

 Find out more about common projects and check when you do and do not need approval.

 Check with a building control body if you’re still not sure what to do.

 If your project needs approval but you’d rather not apply yourself, you can hire a tradesperson registered with a competent person scheme instead.